 Choosing the right Recruitment Software can be stressful because the wrong decision could cost the organization lots of money, it’s a long term one and there is personal reputation on the line.

-Ideally HR wants a RISK-FREE way to introduce the right Recruitment Software into their business and within their existing technology ecosystem – but how do you achieve such strategy?
+Ideally, HR wants a RISK-FREE way to introduce the right Recruitment Software into their business and within their existing technology ecosystem – but how do you achieve such a strategy?

 The key risk areas HR needs to avoid are